-The items measured here, including blankets, clothing and shoes, are deemed necessary for supporting orphans and vulnerable children and are part of the recommended personal well-being scale suggested by UNICEF.30 Overall, material support can be characterized as low.
+The items measured here, including blankets, clothing and shoes, are deemed necessary for supporting orphans and vulnerable children and are part of the recommended personal well-being scale suggested by UNICEF.
+Overall, material support can be characterized as low.
 At baseline, approximately one in four of the panel sample had all three items - 29 per cent of the control group and 23 per cent of the treatment group - however this increases slightly among both groups over time.
 As shown in Table 5.18, the PSSN has increased some measures of material well-being, including ownership of blankets and shoes, particularly for females.
 There is a 10.8 pp increase in ownership of shoes overall (an approximate 21 per cent increase over endline control mean), and among the female subsample (18.4 pp increase, or an approximate 38 per cent increase over endline control mean).
 However, the difference in impact between genders is not statistically significant (interaction between DD impact and gender; test not displayed).
-The observed difference in the estimated effects by subsamples is likely related to females having much lower rates of shoe ownership at baseline rather than to differential effects by gender.
-There are no overall impacts on either ownership of a blanket or having two sets of clothing, however there is an increase in ownership of blankets for females, with a 16.2 pp impact.
+The observed difference in the estimated effects by subsamples is likely related to females having much lower rates of shoe ownership of a blanket or having two sets of clothing, however there is an increase in ownership of blankets for females, with a 16.2 pp impact.
 When looking at ownership of all three items combined, there are no impacts.